austinhuang0131/austinhuang0131.github.io/advertising.md

 <meta name="og:title" content="I'd like to advertise my Discord server/bot!">
 <meta name="og:description" content="Need people for your Discord server?
 Need guilds for your Discord bots?
 This guide introduces various ways to achieve your goal!">

-Brackets to be removed once the payment is back
 <p align="right"><small>Sponsored by:</small><br />
 <a href="https://discord.center/?a=cod4xXUltltp"><img src="https://cdn.discordapp.com/attachments/443377744143974420/443405967254618123/dcad.png" alt="This webpage is sponsored by Discord.Center" width="400" align="right" /></a></p>